robertparkala/100-days-of-code/log.md

-**Today's Progress**: Started the product details pagem added image media and styled the headings, button and inputs.
+**Today's Progress**: Started the product details page, added image media and styled the headings, button and inputs.

 **Thoughts:**